gymrek-lab/EnsembleTR/archive_ensembletr_datasets.md

 Please use the [version 5.4](https://github.com/gymreklab/1000Genomes-TR-Analysis/raw/main/phasing/validation/beagle.19Apr22.7c0.jar) for this analysis as we had issues with the newer versions of Beagle and we are right now communicating it with Beagle developers.

-## Additional resources

-Per locus summary statistics can be downloaded from [here](https://ensemble-tr.s3.us-east-2.amazonaws.com/tables/repeat_tables.zip).
-Each table has information on coordinates, repeat unit sequence, and potential overlap with genes listed in GENCODE v22 for repeats in EnsembleTR catalog.

-Population-specific per locus statistics on allele frequency, heterozygosity, and the number of called samples can be found [here](https://ensemble-tr.s3.us-east-2.amazonaws.com/tables/afreq_tables.zip).
-Statistics are computed using statSTR from the TRTools package.

 ## Version I

 For version I of EnsembleTR calls, please use